jku/repository-playground/playground/README.md

 * No custom code required

-The optimal use case (at least to begin with) is TUF repositories with a low to moderate frequency of change, both for target target files and keys.
+The optimal use case (at least to begin with) is TUF repositories with a low to moderate frequency of change, both for target files and keys.

 This is a Work-In-Progress: any code should be seen as experimental for now.
 See [example](https://github.com/jku/test-repo-for-playground/) for an instance running repository-playground.